 Poitier: “Kramer made people look at the issue for the first time. . .
 He treated the theme with humor, but so delicately, so humanly, so lovingly that he made everyone look at the question for the very first time in film history!”

 Granted, but it was also nowhere close to award quality.
 When the Oscars arrived, the Academy went nuts, bestowing ten nominations: Best Picture, Actor (Tracy), Actress (Hepburn), Director, Screenplay, Supporting Actor (Cecil Kellaway), Art Direction, Film Editing and Music Score.
-Hepburn and the Script took trophies.**
+Hepburn and the Script took home the trophies.**

-* While ’67 unleashed Bonnie And Clyde, The Graduate, Cool Hand Luke, In Cold Blood and The Dirty Dozen, these tart splashes of fresh juice had to contend with stale buckets of straw like Doctor Doolittle, Thoroughly Modern Millie, Camelot, Clambake, Eight On The Lamb and The Way West.
+* While ’67 unleashed Bonnie And Clyde, The Graduate, Cool Hand Luke, In Cold Blood and The Dirty Dozen, those tart splashes of fresh juice had to contend with stale buckets of straw like Doctor Doolittle, Thoroughly Modern Millie, Camelot, Clambake, Eight On The Lamb and The Way West.
 “Fighting-in-the-street-boy…”